18F/unit-testing-node/_pages/components/slack-client.md

     });
 ```

 Run the tests and make sure that this one passes.
-Now we can remain confident
+Now we can be confident that
-that if the real Slack API server is down, our `SlackClient` will report the
+if the real Slack API server is down, our `SlackClient` will report the error
-error instead of silently failing.
+instead of silently failing.

 ## <a name="api-stub-server"></a>Writing the `ApiStubServer`

 Now for the fun part: writing the test server!
 Rather than clutter up our test
-file, let's create create `exercise/test/helpers/api-stub-server.js`.
+file, create `exercise/test/helpers/api-stub-server.js`.
+This will also let
-This will also facilitate using this test server in other tests.
+you use this test server in other tests.

 Start with this: